Questions fréquemment posées sur les services aux sourds et aux handicapés

 We offer ADA seating accommodations in three specific ways:

-- Wheelchair seating is available for mobility scooters and wheelchairs at the end of some aisles, next to a RED-back chair that is reserved for your attendant.
+• Wheelchair seating is available for mobility scooters and wheelchairs at the end of some aisles, next to a red-back chair that is reserved for your attendant.
 The rest of your party must wait in the general admission line.
 We will do our best to seat parties with children together, but this may increase your wait time in line.

-- Deaf seating areas are available in the larger rooms and have YELLOW-back chairs.
+• Deaf seating areas are available in the larger rooms and have yellow-back chairs.
 These seating sections are reserved for deaf attendees requiring an ASL interpreter.
 A Deaf Services sticker is required to sit in these sections.
 Stickers are available at the Deaf Services desk in Lobby A.

-- Ambulatory Seating areas are available in Hall H and Ballroom 20.
+• Ambulatory Seating areas are available in Hall H and Ballroom 20.
 These seating sections are reserved only for people with limited mobility, such as; those who use crutches, walkers, canes, have a prosthetic limb, can’t bend their leg, or for those with an over-sized service dog (service dog sticker required).
-Ambulatory seating sections have RED-back chairs.
+Ambulatory seating sections have red-back chairs.

-In rooms where Ambulatory Seating is not available, those with limited mobility may sit in any seat.
+In rooms where Ambulatory Seating is not available, those with limited mobility may sit in any available seat.

 We do not allow transitioning or self-transitioning from a mobility device to a seat in any Program room or event.